πPublishing & Custom Domains

 This address does not route traffic to an origin server but allows Cloudflare to apply rules, redirects, and Workers to incoming traffic.
 The equivalent IP address for an AAAA record is 100::. - Cloudflare

-Next, follow one of the subsequent options depending on your desired setup.
+Next, choose one of the following options based on your preferred setup.

 2a: Redirect root to www

-then it's important to redirect the root domain to it.
-For example, redirect example.com
+wwwIf you choose www as your primary domain, be sure to redirect the root domain to it.
+For example, example.com should redirect to www.example.com.

 Exporting Projects